 The monitor is slightly larger than an iPad Pro, but it weighs only 800g and is super comfortable to carry around.

-Read our full Asus ZenScreen MB16AC Portable Monitor review.
+Read the full review: Asus ZenScreen MB16A

 The I1601P portable monitor from AOC is a fantastic little kit, especially for someone looking to equip themselves for the new world of hybrid working.